DIY Guide: Making a Giant Drinking Jenga Set!

 - Give Two: Give away two drinks.
 Give two drinks to anyone else who’s playing.

-- Take Three: Whoever drew the card takes three drinks of their booze.
+- Take Three: Whoever drew the card takes three drinks.

 - Girls: Girls take a drink.